Tuesday, November 24, 2015

 You will die and die and die!

-Each room is unique and has its own battles, treasures, and pitfalls - so think first, be vigilant and always on your guard.
+Each room is unique and has its own battles, treasures, and pitfalls - so think first, be vigilant, and always on your guard.
 The good news is that you can often avoid a confrontation by being stealthy, but brave warriors can always use their weapons or conjure magic spells to beat their foes.
 Expect your endurance to be tested to the full by each level's cruelly hidden traps.
-Argghh, there are so many bloodthirsty traps!
+Argh, there are so many bloodthirsty traps!

 Careful exploration is the key to success.
-Take your time but also make sure to examine everything.
+Take your time, but also make sure to examine everything.
 Who knows, an item may help later?
 A slain victim is a great place to find cool stuff (Hey, what's better than plundering a dead corpse?).
-Finally, don't forget to rest, if you see a straw bed then take the time to catch up on your sleep and enjoy forty winks.
+Finally, don't forget to rest.
+If you see a straw bed, then take the time to catch up on your sleep and enjoy forty winks.
 This restores health and might even produce an enlightening dream.

 Sadly, there is no instant save function.
-Instead, successful wizards are awarded a certificate, ie level passwords.
-Yes, this might appear disappointing but the levels aren't overly massive.
-Plus it forces you to tread carefully and be a better adventurer.
+Instead, successful wizards are awarded a certificate, IE level passwords.
+Yes, this might appear disappointing, but the levels aren't overly massive.
+Plus, it forces you to tread carefully and be a better adventurer.
 Oh, cheaters skipping levels will soon realise the error of their ways!

-The thing with monsters is that they hate equally as you can see in this next screenshot...
+The thing with monsters is that they hate equally, as you can see in this next screenshot...

 Even the monsters appear to hate each other.
 Let's watch them fight!